pigeonflight/ploneapi-shell/README.md

 List all available `@components` endpoints from the API root.

 ### `login`
 Authenticate with a Plone site and save the token.
 Prompts for username/password.
 The same command is available inside the REPL, so you can refresh credentials without leaving the shell.
+Tokens auto-renew in the background via `@login-renew`; manual `login` is only needed when renewal fails or you switch accounts.

 ### `logout`
 Remove saved credentials.
 Also available directly inside the REPL.

+### `connect <SITE>`
+Change the currently active base URL inside the REPL.
+Accepts bare hosts (adds `https://` automatically, or `http://` for `localhost`/IP addresses) and appends `/++api++/` if you omit it.
+Switching sites clears the saved token so you can log in afresh.

 ### `repl`
 Launch interactive shell with tab completion and filesystem-like navigation.
 This is the default when no command is provided.